top of page

 Boaz Barak photo.jpg

-Boaz Barak (he/him) is the Gordon McKay professor of Computer Science at Harvard University's John A. Paulson school of Engineering and Applied Sciences.
+Boaz Barak is the Gordon McKay professor of Computer Science at Harvard University's John A. Paulson school of Engineering and Applied Sciences.
 His research interests include all areas of theoretical computer science and in particular cryptography, computational complexity, and the foundations of machine learning.
 Previously, he was a principal researcher at Microsoft Research New England, and before that an associate professor (with tenure) at Princeton University's computer science department.
 Barak has won the ACM dissertation award, the Packard and Sloan fellowships, and was also selected for Foreign Policy magazine's list of 100 leading global thinkers for 2014.
 He was also chosen as a Simons investigator and a Fellow of the ACM.
 Barak is a member of the scientific advisory boards for Quanta Magazine and the Simons Institute for the Theory of Computing.
 He wrote with Sanjeev Arora the textbook “Computational Complexity: A Modern Approach.”
 He is also a board member of AddisCoder, a nonprofit that teaches algorithms and coding to high-school students in Ethiopia and Jamaica.

 Jacob Barandes photo.jpg

-Jacob Barandes (he/him) is a theoretical physicist and philosopher of science at Harvard University.
+Jacob Barandes is a theoretical physicist and philosopher of science at Harvard University.
 He did his undergraduate work at Columbia University in physics and mathematics, and then completed his PhD in theoretical physics at Harvard.
 Dr. Barandes currently serves as Lecturer and Co-Director of Graduate Studies for the physics PhD program at Harvard, where he teaches courses on the fundamentals of theoretical physics, classical electromagnetism, general relativity, and the history and philosophy of quantum mechanics.
 He is also a Faculty Affiliate of the Harvard Black Hole Initiative and an Associated Faculty member with the Harvard Department of Philosophy.
 His research publications span the foundations of quantum theory, philosophy of science, and quantum field theory.
 Dr. Barandes also organizes an international workshop series on physics and philosophy.

 BernetteDawson.jpg